jrreid/check_promise_vtrak/README.md

 check_promise_vtrak
 ===================

-Nagios plugin to monitor a Promise Vtrak
+Nagios plugin to monitor a Promise Vtrak or Vess device

 Please go to http://www.claudiokuenzler.com/nagios-plugins/check_promise_vtrak.php for up to date documentation.